Full stop: Ancient Greek origin

+Medieval Latin to modern English

 In practice, scribes mostly employed the terminal dot; the others fell out of use and were later replaced by other symbols.
 From the 9th century onwards, the full stop began appearing as a low mark (instead of a high one), and by the time printing began in Western Europe, the lower dot was regular and then universal.